suvarawg10/VOTOL-Online-Voting-System/README.md

 note: votor id must be of 17 digit Number

-you can export database from file poll.sql
+you can import database from file poll.sql